Stochastic Processes and Statistical Mechanics: Stochastic Process

 \subsection{Space of Distributions}

-We send $N$ walkers on a walk on the space of classes, such that at each step one walker advances to a new class, starting with all walkers at the null state (Fig.\ \ref{fig_rCluster_dstr}).
-The state of this $N$-dimensional walk is an ordered list of classes that we call \textit{configuration}; the history of the walk forms a \textit{path}, an ordered sequence of configurations starting from generation $G=0$; the number of transitions $G$ in the path is its generation.
+We send $N$ walkers on a walk on the space of classes, such that at each step one transition is implemented at random among all transitions that are possible at current state and the corresponding walker advances to a new state.
+Initially all walkers are at the null state (Fig.\ \ref{fig_rCluster_dstr}).
+This represents an $N$-dimensional random walk, a Markov chain whose instantaneous state is an ordered sequence of classes, configuration, that can transition to a new configuration via a transition in a classes.
+The ordered sequence of states, starting from generation $G=0$, forms a random path.
 The set of all paths that are produced in $G$ steps forms a space that we notate $\EE_{G,N}$.

-We form the distribution of classes in the configuration and represent it by vector $\mathbf{n}=(n_1,n_2\cdots)$, whose $i$th element is the number of walkers in class $i$.
-All distributions in generation $G$ contain $N$ walkers and $G$ transitions; that is, they all satisfy
+We form the distribution of classes in the configuration and represent it by vector $\mathbf{n}=(n_1,n_2\cdots)$, whose $i$th element is the number of walkers stationed in class $i$ (Fig.\ \ref{fig_rCluster_dstr}).
+All distributions in generation $G$ contain $N$ walkers and $G$ transitions and they all satisfy

-where $g_i$ is the number of transitions in class $i$.
+where $g_i$ is the number of transitions in class $i$, not to be confused with the multiplicity of class $\multiClass_i$.
 These completely define the space of feasible distributions: any distribution that satisfies the above conditions can be represented by an $N$-dimensional walk on the space of classes.